jprjr/multistreamer/README.md

 Once the user stops pushing video, `multistreamer` will take any needed shutdown/stop actions - like ending the Facebook Live Video.

-I highly recommend that users browse each network's section within the [Wiki](https://github.com/jprjr/multistreamer/wiki) - I tried to detail each of the metadata settings and what they mean/do.
+I highly recommend that users browse the [Wiki](https://github.com/jprjr/multistreamer/wiki) - I tried to detail each section of the web interface, all the different metadata fields of the different network modules, etc.

 ### IRC Usage